Commissioned by the Ministry of Culture of The People's Republic of China, 2015

 1mx1m canvas with Ink, Acrylic and a large Chinese calligraphy brush.

-The theme of this work is based on recurrent dreams that the artist had about water and rain in the nights prior and during her travels to China.
-The Ink drawings were created as a live performance entirely in the Beijing rain, which were later adjusted with white acrylic paint and fixed with varnish.
+This work is based on recurrent dreams that the artist had about water and rain in the nights prior and during her visit to China.
+The Ink drawings were created as a live public performance on canvas in the Beijing rain, which upon drying were later adjusted with white acrylic paint and fixed with varnish.

 ‘Postlude Vol.1: The Post Oriental Odyssey, The Mine Gallery, Dubai, UAE, 2015